pkulium/DeepOCR/README.md

 ## 🙏 Acknowledgments

-- Original Deep-OCR paper and team
+- Original Deepseek-OCR paper and team
 - VILA codebase and NVIDIA team
 - SAM (Segment Anything Model) from Meta
 - CLIP from OpenAI
-- Qwen2-VL from Alibaba
+- Qwen2 from Qwen team

 ---

 **Note**: This is a research reproduction.
-For production deployment, consider the official Deep-OCR implementation.
+For production deployment, consider the official Deepseek-OCR implementation.